-To install a helicoil insert, we need to stick to the fine thread cuts.
+For helicoil insert installation, we need to stick to the fine thread cuts.
 If so, you have to install the pre-coil tool that comes with the helicoil insert.
 The pre-coil tool is too that compresses the insert to the correct size.
 As a result, the insert stays in the correct form.

 So, thread-cut the tool into the insert inside the pre-coil body.
 Now, keep spinning the installer tool unless you find it fully threaded.

-The insert is installed at this point, but the job is not over yet.
+The insert is installed at this point, but the job of inserting helicoil is not over yet.

 Step 6: Remove The Tang